FAQs

 What do you need to believe to worship here?

 You only need to be looking for something or someone beyond yourself.
 Believing that you are not God is also helpful.
-Presbyterianism literally it means ruled by “elders.”
-Admittedly it is not the catchiest of names.
-Our church is not run by ministers or bishops, but by elected “elders,” who are not necessarily old, they are just considered good leaders by their peers.
+Presbyterianism literally means ruled by “elders.”
+Admittedly it’s not the catchiest of names.
+Our church is not run by ministers or bishops, but by elected “elders,” who are not necessarily old, they are just considered good leaders by members of the congregation.

-Is it okay if I just drop by and not become a member?
+Is it okay if I just drop by and do not become a member?

 Of course, you are always welcome!
-We have many long-term worshippers in our community who are not officially members of our church.
+We have many long-term worshippers who are not officially members of our church.
 Each person’s prayers, meditations, and songs come together to create our shared worship.

 Do I have to get dressed up on Sundays for worship?